Sure Dividend

 Source: Investor Presentation

-Lastly, earnings-per-share will be boosted by share repurchases, which is something Abbott spends billions of dollars on annually.
+Lastly, share repurchases, which Abbott spends billions of dollars on annually, will boost earnings per share.

-As a result, Abbott should be able to generate attractive longterm growth rates for both earningspershare and dividends.
-Overall, we expect 5% annual earnings-per-share growth for Abbott over the next five years.
+As a result, Abbott should be able to generate attractive longterm growth rates for both earnings per share and dividends.
+Overall, we expect Abbott to achieve 7% annual earnings-per-share growth over the next five years.

 Competitive Advantages & Recession Performance

-Abbott Laboratories’ first competitive advantage is its brand recognition among its consumer medical products, particularly in its Nutrition segment.
+Abbott Laboratories’ first competitive advantage is its brand recognition among consumers for its medical products, particularly in the Nutrition segment.

-Led by noteworthy products like the Ensure meal replacement supplement, Abbott Laboratories brands allows its sales to stand strong through even the worst economic recessions.
+Abbott Laboratories brands, led by noteworthy products like the Ensure meal replacement supplement, allow its sales to stand strong through even the worst economic recessions.

-The second component of Abbott’s competitive advantage is its focus on research and development.
+Abbott’s second competitive advantage component is its focus on research and development.
 The company’s R&D expense over the last five years is shown below:

-Abbott Laboratories’ investment in research & development shows that the company is willing to play the long game, building out its product pipeline and improving its long-term business growth prospects.
+Abbott Laboratories’ investment in research and development demonstrates that the company is willing to play the long game, building out its product pipeline and enhancing its long-term business growth prospects.

-As a large, diversified healthcare business, Abbott Laboratories is extraordinarily recession-resistant.
-The company actually managed to increase its adjusted earnings-per-share during each year of the 2007-2009 financial crisis.
+As a large, diversified healthcare company, Abbott Laboratories is remarkably resilient in the face of economic downturns.
+The company actually increased its adjusted earnings per share during each year of the 2007-2009 financial crisis.

-As you can see, Abbott actually grew its earnings-per-share in each year of the Great Recession.
+As you can see, Abbott actually grew its earnings per share each year during the Great Recession.

-We expect this recession-resistant Dividend King to perform similarly well during future downturns in the business environment.
+We expect this recession-resistant Dividend King to perform similarly well during future economic downturns.

 Valuation & Expected Total Returns

-Based on expected EPS of $4.44 for 2022, Abbott stock trades for a price-to-earnings ratio of 20.9.
-The current valuation is noticeably higher than its long-term average.
+Based on an expected 2025 EPS of $5.15, Abbott stock has a price-to-earnings ratio of 25.9.
+This valuation is noticeably higher than its long-term average.

-Our fair value price-to-earnings ratio is 20, meaning the stock appears to be slightly overvalued.
-A declining P/E multiple could reduce annual returns by 0.9% over the next five years.
+Our fair value price-to-earnings ratio is 22, meaning the stock appears to be slightly overvalued.
+A declining P/E multiple could result in a 3% reduction in annual returns over the next five years.

 The other major component of Abbott Laboratories’ future total returns will be the company’s earnings-per-share growth.
-We expect 5% annual EPS growth for the company.
+We expect the company to achieve 7% annual EPS growth.

-Lastly, Abbott’s total returns will receive a boost from the company’s dividend payments.
-Shares currently yield 2.2%.
+Lastly, Abbott’s total returns will be boosted by the company’s dividend payments.
+Shares currently yield 1.7%.

 Overall, Abbott Laboratories’ expected total returns could be composed of:

-Total expected annual returns are forecasted at 6.3% through 2028.
-Given how the valuation has declined, we now rate Abbott a hold.
+Total expected annual returns are forecasted at 5.7% through 2030.
+Given the valuation decline, we now rate Abbott a hold.

 Final Thoughts